 Don’t worry if that confused you.
 If you receive a fixed hourly rate for all hours worked you can forget you ever read that stuff.
 If you do receive multiple hourly rates and have confusion, don’t feel bad.
 When I took Employment Law in law school and we discussed this many of my classmates still did not understand calculate it correctly on the final exam.

 The dollar amounts that go into the regular rate of pay calculation, whether you receive one fixed hourly rate or not, can be more than just your normal hourly rate.
 Any additional wage premiums (or “wage augments” as the Department of Labor calls them) you receive without discretion are part of the regular rate of pay calculation.
 This includes shift differentials, longevity pay, premium pay for certain positions and other fixed amounts.

-Additionally, if you receive commissions paid on a periodic basis those commissions must be calculated back into the work weeks for whatever week each commission was earned.
+Additionally, if you receive commissions paid on a periodic basis those commissions must be calculated back into the work weeks for the weeks each commission was earned.
 If your employer pays commissions monthly or quarterly and you received overtime pay for any of the weeks covered by that commission payment, the employer must go back and calculate the commission back into the regular rate of pay plus pay you the additional overtime pay.
 This is a huge problem for many commissioned in-house sales representatives because many employers fail to perform this calculation.

 Some bonuses are also included in the regular rate of pay calculation.
 If you are eligible to receive nondiscretionary bonuses, those bonuses are part of your regular rate of pay.
 Nondiscretionary bonuses are bonuses your employer pays out when you meet certain qualifications without management having discretion whether to pay the bonus or what amount to pay.
 Performance bonuses are usually discretionary because your supervisor has discretion whether your performance qualifies you for a bonus and if so, how much you should receive.